mikebradford/mikebradford.github.io/_posts/2015-12-24-how-start-with-why-explains-zombie-agile.markdown

 ---
 published: true
-title: How 'Start with Why' explains 'Zombie Agile'
+title: How 'Start with Why' explains 'Zombie Agile
 layout: post
 ---
 As Agile becomes mainstream and is now being merrily adopted by ‘the Enterprise’ it is being increasingly recognised that many adoptions suffer from ‘Zombie Scrum’ or Cargo Cult syndrome.